 In 2003, Kirk was awarded a significant Chalmers Foundation Fellowship through the Ontario Arts Council in support of “Stitched Glass,” an installation of 5’ x 8’ tapestry panels, knit in the style of stained glass.
 The work explores the commonalities and conflicts of the three Abrahamic faiths: Judaism, Christianity and Islam.

 Kirk could not have foreseen the scope of the work.
-After over 13 years of research, design and knitting, he has completed the first and second tapestries – the Christian and Judaic windows - and is currently completing the Islamic tapestry.
+After 15 years of research, design and knitting, he has completed all three tapestries – the Christian, Judaic, and Islamic.
 Kirk’s background as a PK – a preacher’s kid - inspired his interest in religion and spirituality.
 With “Stitched Glass,” he has found a way to combine both his faith and textile interests.

 Kirk also gives talks about the project.
 To book a talk about Stitched Glass, please contact us.